What does Bantus Mean?

 GBCJ has appeared in newspapers, magazines, on radio, and television in Japan and across South East Asia.

-GBCJ currently runs classes for children, adults, and beginners in Kichijoji, Mitaka, and Shibuya.
+GBCJ currently runs classes for children, adults, and beginners in Kichijoji and Mitaka.
 We have a “Capoeira Culture” class every Saturday afternoon focusing on Capoeira Angola, Singing and Instruments, Portuguese for Capoeiristas, Maculelê and Samba de Roda, and hold a monthly roda of capoeira and samba.

 GBCJ has held workshops and capoeira courses at many Japanese and international kindergartens, high schools, and community centres for children from four years old to adults.